Naomi-Gift/MapMySTRK/README.md

-# 🗺️ Mappy
+# 🗺️ MapMySTRK

-**Mappy** is a community-driven platform that helps users discover local businesses that accept $STRK.
+**MapMySTRK** is a community-driven platform that helps users discover local businesses that accept $STRK.
 Whether you're looking for a café, boutique, or service provider, MapMySTRK puts STRK-accepting merchants on the map—literally.

 > **Problem:** People don’t know where to spend $STRK in their area.
 > **Solution:** A searchable map and dashboard where store owners can list their STRK-friendly businesses, and users can find them easily.